-In order to tackle this issue, a sparsity promoting regularization approach has been proposed \cite{GhoSac2012}.
-The prevailing methods, called sparse multichannel blind deconvolution (SMBD) \cite{KazSac2014} and its variant modified SMBD \cite{KazGhoAO2016}, perform well for both synthetic and real data sets.
-However, their computational complexity is proportional to the square of the number of traces which constrains them from being applied to large data sets directly, although a common solution of this issue is to apply these algorithms on data patches.
-The other alternative is a series of variants of the deconvolution filtering design method, such as the widely adopted predictive deconvolution \cite{Yil2001}, and the fast algorithm for sparse multichannel blind deconvolution (F-SMBD) \cite{NosTak2016}.
-These approaches yield a deconvolution filter according to some criteria such as least-squares, or the smoothed $\ell_1$ norm of the deconvolved signal.
-Compared with the SMBD method, their computation time is much lower.
-However, the short filter length limits F-SMBD in producing a wide band spiky deconvolution result, or increases the noise at the output of a Wiener deconvolution filter.
+In recent attempts to tackle this issue, a sparsity promoting regularization approach has been proposed by \cite{GhoSac2012}.
+Newer methods, called sparse multichannel blind deconvolution (SMBD) \cite{KazSac2014} and its variant modified SMBD \cite{KazGhoAO2016}, have been shown to perform well for both synthetic and real data sets.
+In \cite{Kazemi2016} authors used SMBD to estimate source and receiver wavelets.
+However, computational complexity of these SMBD methods is proportional to the square of the number of traces which constrains them from being applied to large data sets directly.
+A common solution for this issue is to apply these algorithms on data patches.
+Another alternative is a series of variants of the deconvolution filtering design method, such as the widely adopted predictive deconvolution \cite{Yil2001}, and the fast algorithm for sparse multichannel blind deconvolution (F-SMBD) \cite{NosTak2016,Nose-Filho2018}.
+These approaches construct a deconvolution filter according to some criteria such as least-squares, or the smoothed $\ell_1$ norm of the deconvolved signal.
+Compared with the SMBD methods, their computation time is much lower, but they tend to produce a bandlimited deconvolution result that is not spiky enough.